 The picture above shows that battery life is significantly affected by geographic location (different temperatures) and thermal management.
 According to the Pike Research's discovery, lithium-ion batteries perform optimally and last longer if they are kept between -10°C and +30°C.

 But we seldom hear about phones having similar problems when charged with a wired charger.

 c) A wireless charger is slightly expensive than common cables

 Check the price for cables and wireless chargers on Amazon, and you will find that most of the cables are less than $10 while usually, a wireless charger costs $20 more or less.
 That's quite a big difference.

 The Bottom Line

 Comparing wireless charging and wired charging is challenging as there are advantages and disadvantages to both.

-If you opt for wireless charging, here's one recommendation: a magnetic phone case and magnetic car mount by PITAKA.
+If you opt for wireless charging, here's one recommendation: a 3-in-1 wireless charger for Apple devices, the MagEZ Slider.

 The MagEZ Slider charges your iPhone 12/13/14, AirPods and Apple Watch at the same times.
 It's one of the smallest 3-in-1 wireless chargers in the market.
 You can use it as a wireless charging phone stand while you work.
 Moreover, the modular design allows you to slide the MagSafe power bank out of the charger with your iPhone to charge on the go.
 And take the MFi-certified Apple Watch charger with you, so you can plug it into basically any USB-C device to charge your Apple Watch wherever you go.